GunalHincal/GunalHincal.github.io/README.md

 ## 🌍 About Me

-With 15+ years of teaching experience and 7 years living in Qatar, I bring a multicultural mindset and strong leadership skills to every project.
+With 15+ years of teaching experience and 7 years of living in Qatar, I bring a multicultural perspective, adaptability, and strong communication skills to every project.

+After transitioning into the AI/ML field, I have developed and deployed intelligent systems across domains such as education, healthcare, and customer service.

-I thrive in dynamic environments and believe in continuous learning to stay at the forefront of AI advancements.
+I thrive in fast-paced, cross-disciplinary environments and believe in lifelong learning to stay ahead in AI innovation.

 <br>